pklosko/Number-Maze-Game/README.md

 # ⚠️ AVR32DA32 WARNING
 ## There is an issue in TCB0_INT_vect (DxCore)[https://github.com/SpenceKonde/DxCore]
 ## Use AVR32_NumberMageGame sketch
- *      - Port David's sketch to AVR32DA32 w ###DxCore 1.5.3
+ * Port David's sketch to AVR32DA32 with DxCore 1.5.3
- *      - Translate intro & game No. to CZECH
+ * Translate intro & game No. to CZECH
- *      - no millis, no TCB used = Its some issue w/ iterrupts or something around TCB, I thing
+ * no millis, no TCB used = Its some issue w/ iterrupts or something around TCB, I thing
- *      - modify sleep routine
+ * modify sleep routine
  *
  * Adrino IDE settings:
- *      - DxCore 1.5.3
+ * DxCore 1.5.3
- *      - AVR DA Series (no bootloader)
+ * AVR DA Series (no bootloader)
- *      - AVR32DA32
+ * AVR32DA32
- *      - millis() disabled
+ * millis() disabled
- *      - Clock 4MHz
+ * Clock 4MHz
- *      - printf() minimal
+ * printf() minimal